spell-music/csound-expression/csound-expression-typed-core/README.md

 Typed csound adds type-wrappers to distinguish types.
 Auto allocation of integers for tables and way to define instruments and trigger notes that fit into Haskell model.
 We do it all with SE-monad.
+It adds convenient way to allocate global variables and offers typed value for Csound flags instead of plain string.